+They continued to laugh.
 Rusty had an idea, "Bigsby2, play the audio that led to the violations report."
-Butch and Rusty looked at each other with disgust.
+Butch and Rusty looked at each other with disgust and rolled their eyes.
 They had gone through all this work to get an unencrypted version of the recording and all they had to do was ask for it.
-Tom, put his hand up to his head, extended his finger and pretended to shoot a gun into his temple.
+Tom, put his hand up to his head, extended his index finger and pretended to shoot a gun into his temple.
 Butch chuckled and just shook his head.

 Bigsby2 played back the full audio of the cell phone conversation between Frank and Charlie.
-Brad sat for a second, forgot that he was talking to a robot and asked Bigsby2, "which one is the person who admitted to killing Sam?"
+Brad sat for a second, forgot that he was talking to a robot and asked Bigsby2, "who is the person who admitted to killing Sam?"